phaserjs/phaser/README.md

 * Removed: Sprite.offset, center, topLeft, topRight, bottomRight, bottomLeft and bounds, as no longer needed internally.
 Use Sprite.getBounds() to derive them.
 * Button now extends Phaser.Image not Phaser.Sprite, all the same functionality as before remains, just no animations or physics body.
 * Text.content has been replaced with Text.text.
 The Text class has a lot of new methods, check the docs!
+* Loader won't set crossOrigin on  Images unless it's set to something.
+The default is false, it used to be '' and can be any valid string.
+* Sprite.input.pixelPerfect has been split into two: Sprite.input.pixelPerfectClick and Sprite.input.pixelPerfectOver (see new features)

 New features: